Let’s face it: There are a lot of superficial benefits to having a slightly darker yet glowing skin complexion:

 When clowns like the ones shown above misuse and abuse peptides to the point of self-harm, it’s no wonder why the authorities have to step in and outright ban peptide use and distribution.

-If you’ve heard about Melanotan 1 before, you’re probably wondering how Melanotan 2 is any different.
+If you’ve heard about Melanotan 1 before, you’re probably wondering how the Melanotan 2 peptide is any different.

 I’ve already written about the similarities and differences between both peptides in my book The Testosterone Optimization Therapy Bible, so I’ll just paste the summaries here…